nik0sc/kk-navigator-mvp/README.md

 ```
 ### interconnections
 ```
+## interconnection between cls rooms
+there is a weight assigned to every path, weight stands for time taken choosing that path the large the weight is, the more time takes to finish that path. for example the path connecting 1.202 and 1.201 is 1 unit.

 ## interconnection between each elevator on the same blk
 1.2elevator connects 1.3elevator is connected(we assume 1.2 is the lowest floor)
 1.3elevator connects 1.4elevator and 1.2elevator is connected.